 Follow these steps to set up Web forms on your website:

 Log in as an Admin on your web application.
 (Note: Only Admins and Account Admins have access to edit and set up Web forms)

 On the Admin settings page, scroll down to Marketplace and Integrations and find Web forms under Website Tracking and Marketplace Apps.

 Create and customize your web form on this page.
-Read the table below to understand the different form fields.
+Provide a suitable name for your form.